-- Emirates Airlines— previously flew snub-nosed pets other than bulldogs between the months of October to April, but as of December 2020, have placed a permanent embargo on snub-nosed animals.
+- Emirates Airlines— previously flew snub-nosed pets other than bulldogs between the months of October and April, but as of December 2020, placed a permanent embargo on snub-nosed animals.

 - Korean Air— does not accept most breeds considered snub-nosed as of January 2021.

 If you’re planning for an international move with your dog, it could also be helpful to read the stories of some snub-nosed pups we’ve transported by air:

 - Peppa and Rolo, two pugs move from Malaysia to the UK